mihikadusad/WanderWatch/README.md

 * Frontend: HTML, CSS
 * Backend: Javascript, Google Maps API, ArcGIS

 Note: The Google Maps API membership has expired, so users may no longer launch WanderWatch directly from their PC.
-We ask that you watch the demo video to understand how the software works.
+We ask that viewers watch the demo video instead to better understand how the software works.

 ## Link to Demo Video: